 LoanBuilder’s maximum term is only 52 weeks.
 If you need longer to repay your loan, you might be better choosing another option.
 Also, there is no benefit prepaying you loan; because your interest payment is fixed when you set the term, the total repayment remains the same regardless of when you pay the loan off.

 We compiled LoanBuilder user reviews from around the web, and found that LoanBuilder generally has positive ratings.
 Customers who provided positive LoanBuilder reviews shared that its process was quick and efficient.
 Negative reviews of LoanBuilder said its pricing was too expensive.
-You can decide for yourself by reading more reviews on our LoanBuilder reviews page!

 How to Apply with LoanBuilder